April showers bring... May content ideas! Here are 67 events to help you plan your May newsletters.

 Books and words really do make the world go round, so this is the perfect month to lose yourself in some pages.

 Newsletter idea: Share an important book related to your niche/industry, and explain what it taught you

 If you’re a photographer, an artist or a creative, this month is the time to celebrate photos in all their forms.

 Newsletter idea: Add an accordion block to your email newsletter, showing different photos of your product/workspace/community or something else linked to your niche

 Hosted by the American Humane Association in the US, this week celebrates all the steps made towards improving animal safety everywhere.

-Newsletter idea: List your favorite small businesses in your area (or highlight your own), share the local industry news and encourage your subscribers to check out their products
+Newsletter idea: List your favorite small businesses in your area (or highlight your own), share local industry news, and encourage your subscribers to check out their products